theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/download-business-object-attachments.md

 #### Get a List of File Names

-The following sample code reads the table SOOD to get the file name of each attachment. <br>
+The following sample code reads the table SOOD to get the file name of each attachment.

 - The primary key of the table entry is defined by parts of the document IDs provided by the function `GetAllAttachmentKeys` above.
 - The file name of the attachment can be created by concatenating OBJDES and FILE_EXT.